software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >
 > Generate a Swagger documentation for the project as described above.
 Add proper name and description for all REST controller classes using the `@Tag` annotation.
 For each REST controller method add a proper summary and description using the `@Operation` annotation.
 >
-> Add a link to the Swagger documentation in the production environment (in Render) to the `README.md` file under the "Documentation" subheading.
+> Add a link to the Swagger documentation in the production environment (in Render) under a "Documentation" subheading in the `README.md` file.
 The link format is <http://name-of-the-web-service.onrender.com/swagger-ui.html>.
 Deploy the application to Render and make sure that the Swagger documentation is accessible.

 ## The .gitignore file